From the Vicar's Desk...

 My dear Immanuel Family,

-Greetings to you all in the name of our Triune God.
+Greetings to all in the name of our Lord and savior Jesus Christ.

 Servant in Christ,